nqoptik/computer_vision_basic/hough_line/README.md

 # Hough line
-Find lines in the image using Hough transform.
+Detect lines in the image using the Hough transform.

 ## Build project
 Build project with cmake: